Date of Award

 The results indicated that there was a statistically significant difference between combat success at the various latency levels and engagement velocity.
 There was a significant interaction effect between latency and engagement speed, indicating that the outcome was dependent on both variables.
 As the latency increased, a significant decrease in combat success occurred, decreasing from .539 with no latency, to .133 at 1.250 seconds of latency during high-speed combat.
 During low-speed combat, the combat success decreased from .659 with no latency, to .189 at 1.250 seconds of latency.
 The largest incremental decrease occurred between 1.00 and 1.25 seconds of latency for high-speed and between 0.75 and 1.00 at low-speed.
 The overall decrease in combat success during a high-speed engagement was less than during the low-speed engagements.

 The results of this study quantified the decrease in combat success during within-visual range air-to-air combat and concluded that, when latency is encountered, a high-speed (two-circle) engagement is desired to minimize adverse latency effects.
 The research informs aircraft and communication designers of the decrease in expected combat success caused by latency.
 This simulation configuration can be utilized for future research leading to methods and tactics to decrease the effects of latency.

 Scholarly Commons Citation

-Thirtyacre, David L., "The Effects of Remotely Piloted Aircraft Command and Control Latency during Within-Visual-Range Air-To-Air Combat" (2021).
-PhD Dissertations and Master's Theses.
+Thirtyacre, David, "The Effects of Remotely Piloted Aircraft Command and Control Latency during Within-Visual-Range Air-To-Air Combat" (2021).
+Doctoral Dissertations and Master's Theses.
 590.